220.127.116.11 Beetham’s 3-layer Model of Legitimacy

 Level 1 in Beetham’s model corresponds to the rules which establish and limit the powers of politicians, and which are defined by law in most countries; they are described as ‘secondary rules’ in this book, following Hart’s definition (5.2.3).
 It would be illegitimate, for example, for politicians to seize power by force or not to comply with the law.

-Beetham refers to “beliefs shared” as essential at level 2 in his model, and refers to “reciprocal benefit, or societal need”, where both government and governed agree on the scope and nature of government involvement.
-The way this is achieved depends partly upon the political system:
+Level 2 in his model, “beliefs shared”, refers to “reciprocal benefit, or societal need” – where both government and governed agree on the scope and nature of government involvement:

-- A one-party State might base its legitimacy on “beliefs shared”, as already described (3.1.2).
+A one-party State might base its legitimacy on a shared belief in communism, Confucianism, religion, or fascism, as already described (18.104.22.168).

 Level 3 in Beetham’s model relates to the evidence of consent.
-In his description of this, he refers to voting as an action “expressive of consent” – thereby increasing the moral pressure on each individual to accept the outcome – but voting alone is insufficient, as described below (18.104.22.168).
+He refers to voting as an action “expressive of consent” – thereby increasing the moral pressure on everyone to accept the outcome – but voting alone is insufficient, as described below (22.214.171.124).